Menu

 5. It is filled with rich first-hand experiences.

-- Children at Rickmansworth Park take park in a variety of festivals and competitions.
-E.g. Year 3 Push Ball tournament at Croxley Revel.
+- Children at Rickmansworth Park take part in a variety of festivals and competitions.
+E.g. Year 3 Push Ball tournament at the Croxley Revels.

 6. It is flexible and responsive to individual needs and interests.